Generic Name: diclofenac sodium

 Gastrointestinal Effects – Risk of GI Ulceration, Bleeding, and Perforation

-Prescribe NSAIDs, including Pennsaid, with extreme caution in those with a prior history of ulcer disease or gastrointestinal bleeding.
+When prescribing Pennsaid, for patients with a prior history of ulcer disease or gastrointestinal bleeding, monitor closely for signs and symptoms of gastrointestinal ulcers and gastrointestinal bleeding.
 Patients with a prior history of peptic ulcer disease and/or gastrointestinal bleeding who use NSAIDs have a greater than 10-fold increased risk for developing a GI bleed compared to patients with neither of these risk factors.
 Other factors that increase the risk of GI bleeding in patients treated with NSAIDs include concomitant use of oral corticosteroids or anticoagulants, longer duration of NSAID therapy, smoking, use of alcohol, older age, and poor general health status.
 Most spontaneous reports of fatal GI events are in elderly or debilitated patients and therefore, use special care when treating this population.

 To minimize the potential risk for an adverse GI event, use the lowest effective dose for the shortest possible duration.
 Remain alert for signs and symptoms of GI ulceration and bleeding during diclofenac therapy and promptly initiate additional evaluation and treatment if a serious GI adverse event is suspected.
 For high-risk patients, consider alternate therapies that do not involve NSAIDs.